google/caliban/README.md

 are:

 1. The machines are much bigger
-2. Multi-GPU machines, clusters and TPUs are available (though not yet supported by Caliban)
+2. Multi-GPU machines, clusters and TPUs are available (though clusters and TPUs aren't yet supported by caliban)
 3. Cloud can execute up to 40 jobs in parallel, and will pipeline many more for you.